krolow/queue-run/docs/intro.md

 Every back-end needs authentication, logging, environment variables, URL construction, etc. The framework should take care of that.

-Deployment should take one minute or less.
-Setting up a new project in under five minutes.
+Deployment should take less than 2 minutes.
+Setting up a new project in under 5 minutes.
 Don't want to worry about provisioning servers, scaling up/down, CloudFormation, or that thing they call YAML.

 Above all, the developer experience!
 Common tasks should be as easy as writing a few lines of code.
 Whether you're building a REST API, real time collaboration (WebSocket), responsive UIs (queues), running background tasks on a schedule.